Manual

 Color

-Select your desired color and press the trigger to update the drawing tool's color.
+Select your desired color and press the trigger to apply it.

 Marker